When Composite Likelihood Meets Stochastic Approximation: Simulation Studies

 Figure~\ref{fig:gf:1:mse} shows the trajectories along the optimization of the log mean square error for the proposed estimators.
-Similarly to the Ising model, the MSE differences are due to the different asymptotic variabilities implied by $\mathcal{P}_1$ and $\mathcal{P}_3$, but in this case they are more pronounced.
+Similarly to the Ising model, the MSE differences are due to the asymptotic variabilities implied by $\mathcal{P}_1$ and $\mathcal{P}_3$, but they are more pronounced in this case.
 The estimates based on $\mathcal{P}_3$ exhibit a sharp drop at the beginning of the optimization and reach the performance of the numerical estimator almost always after one pass through the data.
 For the estimates based on $\mathcal{P}_1$, the convergence is much slower and does not match the numerical approximation even after the maximum length tested of three passes.
-What happens is that the optimization noise of $\mathcal{P}_3$ drops almost immediately to negligible levels, leading the variance of $\bar{\bm{\theta}}_{\mathcal{P}_3}$ to closely overlap with the one from numerical estimation.
-The noise generated by $\mathcal{P}_1$, instead, persists much longer, and this translates into higher variances for the stochastic estimates throughout the optimization and, consequently, higher MSE.
+The optimization noise of $\mathcal{P}_3$ drops almost immediately to negligible levels, leading the variance of $\bar{\bm{\theta}}_{\mathcal{P}_3}$ to overlap with the one from numerical estimation closely.
+The noise generated by $\mathcal{P}_1$ persists much longer, translating into higher variances for the stochastic estimates throughout the optimization and, hence, higher MSE.
+Note that \texttt{recycle\_standard} is faster than \texttt{recycle\_hyper} when both are stopped at the same $T_n$.

-As in previous experiments, Figure~\ref{fig:gf:1:cov_lines} shows the empirical coverage performance of $95\%$ confidence intervals constructed using the asymptotic matrices outlined in Theorem~\ref{th:main}.
-Differently from what happens with the Ising model, given the low optimization noise generated by $\mathcal{P}_3$ in this gamma frailty example, inference for estimates based on such a sampling scheme can also run reliably in Regime 1.
-At the same time, it is never possible under Regime 2.
-However, again, Regime 3 shows up as the most reliable choice for $\bar{\bm{\theta}}_\mathcal{P}$ in practice, whatever the sampling scheme chosen.

-As in the previous case, details about the computation times are left to Appendix~\ref{app:sims}.
-Briefly note that \texttt{recycle\_standard} is faster than \texttt{recycle\_hyper} when both are stopped at the same $T_n$.
 However, the simulations show that even after $T_n = n$, \texttt{recycle\_hyper} is already closer to the numerical estimates than \texttt{recycle\_standard} at $T_n = 3n$.
 Thus, it represents a more efficient alternative to \texttt{recycle\_standard} both computationally and statistically.
-In addition to this, the low variability of the \texttt{recycle\_hyper} also allows for larger stepsizes than what shown here, which permits stopping the optimization even earlier than $T_n = n$.
-See Appendix~\ref{app:sims} for further experiments.
+In addition, the low variability of the \texttt{recycle\_hyper} also allows for larger steps than what shown here, which permits stopping the optimization even earlier than $T_n = n$.
+For space reasons, we refer to the online Appendix C for additional details and results about the experiments of this section.